Sloothby

 Sloothby is a small village in the East Lindsey district of Lincolnshire, England.
 It is situated approximately 5 mi south from the Lincolnshire Wolds, an Area of Outstanding Natural Beauty.
-Sloothby is in the civil parish of Willoughby with Sloothby, just over 1 mi south-east from the village of Willoughby and 7 mi north-east from the coastal resort of Skegness.
+Sloothby is in the civil parish of Willoughby with Sloothby, just over 1 mi south-east from the village of Willoughby and 7 mi north-west from the coastal resort of Skegness.
 In 1870-72 the township had a population of 242.

-The village is mentioned five times in the Domesday Book.
+The village is mentioned five times in the Domesday Book of 1086.

 The village has several farms, a Wesleyan chapel dating from the 1890s, and a small mid-Victorian church – formerly known as "Sloothby Mission" – which is now closed.
 There is also a small antiques store in the village.

 Governance

 An electoral ward in the same name as the civil parish exists.
 This ward stretches south to Bilsby with a total population taken at the 2011 census of 2,027.